4th of July Marshmallow Pops

 What is a good menu for the 4th of July?

 Grilling is king for 4th of July!
 We recommend grilling burgers or ribs for 4th of July.
-For side dishes, plan on making potato salad, baked beans, corn on the cob, fruit salad, and a fun 4th of July dessert!
+For side dishes, plan on making zest fries, red potato salad, instant pot baked beans, instant pot corn on the cob, honey lime fruit salad, and a fun 4th of July dessert!

 More 4th of July Recipes